Emmapluz/upi-transactions-tableau-dashboard/README.md

 **Finding 4 — Merchants equally preferred**
-Amazon, Flipkart, IRCTC, Swiggy and Zomato all show similar transaction volumes — no single merchant dominates across any payment method.
+Amazon, Flipkart, IRCTC, Swiggy and Zomato all show similar transaction volumes, and no single merchant dominates across any payment method.